 The takeaway here?

-When we compare the price tag of traditional schooling versus that of what we can get online, virtual education is going to triumph just about every time.
+When we compare the price tag of traditional schooling to what we can get online, virtual education will triumph just about every time.

 How to make your own offers winners by comparison

-Alright, so let’s quickly cover how you can frame your own offer by comparing it to something else.
+Let's quickly cover how you can frame your offer by comparing it to something else.